Eric's Platform

 - Increased funding for school infrastructure and resources

-- Accountability for charter schools receiving public funds
+- Mandating teacher background checks, financial audits, and nondicrimination for all schools receiving public funds

 -